Learn how to treat, manage and prevent upper back pain.

 ‘However, addressing the root cause of the pain is also essential to make sure it doesn’t return,’ she adds.
 ‘Think about improving your posture, having an ergonomic assessment at work to check your workstation set-up, and doing some exercise.’

-Apply a hot water bottle or wheat bag to the area to warm tight muscles and ease the pain.
+✔️ Applying a hot water bottle or wheat bag to the area.

-Apply an ice pack to the area – never apply an ice pack directly to the skin – wrap it in a tea towel to ease inflammation.
+✔️ Applying an ice pack to the area – never apply an ice pack directly to the skin – wrap it in a tea towel.

-Take over-the-counter painkillers, such as ibuprofen – always ask your pharmacist for advice if you’re not sure.
+✔️ Taking over-the-counter painkillers, such as ibuprofen – always ask your pharmacist for advice.

-Try a few gentle stretches to ease the pain, listed below.
+✔️ Trying a few gentle stretches to ease the pain.

 Rehab stretches for upper back pain

-Try the following stretches to target upper back pain, recommended by Hirst:
+Hirst recommends the following stretches to target upper back pain:

 - Lie on your side, with your knees bent and both arms stretched out in front of you.
 Inhale to prepare.